 A: Please contact Laura Rambo.
 Call 215.489.2401 to confirm pronunciation.
 You can leave a message where you speak slowly saying your first name and last name.
 Please also leave your best contact number should we need to call you back.

 A: A livestream link will be available of the ceremony.
 The livestream will be on the main Commencement webpage.
+The Livestream can also be found on the Delaware Valley University youtube channel on the day of the event.

 Only service dogs as recognized under the ADA are allowed.
 No pets are allowed.